Iwo110/Project1/README.md

 responses subtly reflect its emotional state.
 Mood is stored in `demo_mood.txt` so subsequent sessions continue from the same emotional state.
 Conversation history is written to `demo_history.txt` and indexed with FAISS so the bot can remember earlier discussions across runs.
+Retrieved lines are selected using Maximal Marginal Relevance to provide diverse yet relevant context.
+An advanced zero-shot classifier infers the user's intent before each response.

 ## Voice Demo